oracle-livelabs/converged/obaas/ocw23/ocw23.md

 ## Learning Path 1: Focus on Spring Boot development

-If you would like to focus on Spring Boot microservices application development with the Oracle Backend for Spring Boot, you could consider taking this path through the labs:
+If you would like to focus on Spring Boot microservices application development with the Oracle Backend for Spring Boot and Microservices, you could consider taking this path through the labs:

 * Complete Lab 1: Provision an Instance
 * Complete Lab 2: Setup your Development Environment, up to but not including the optional Flutter task